 The photo below shows American soldiers who were brought to Buchenwald to see the horror.
 The prisoners had prepared exhibits for the visitors.

-Although the whipping block was used for punishment in all the camps, no such block was found in either the Ohrdruf sub-camp or the Buchenwald main camp.
+Although the whipping block was used for punishment in all the camps, no such block was ever found in either the Ohrdruf sub-camp or the Buchenwald main camp.
 The survivors of these camps had to improvise a wooden block to show the American soldiers how they had been punished.
 According to the testimony of Rudolf Hoess, the Commandant of Auschwitz, at the Nuremberg International Military Tribunal on April 15, 1946, this punishment was discontinued in 1942 after Reichsführer-SS Heinrich Himmler gave a new order that the SS men were forbidden to whip the prisoners.

 The words on the top sign in the photo above, translated into English, read as follows:

 “Model!
 The original was destroyed by the SS Murdering Bandits before their departure”